alecmuffett/dohot/README.md

 `DoT` / DNS-over-TLS is touted by DNS experts as the "proper" solution for DNS privacy and security, but I have not yet seen any devices or applications using it.

+## Footnotes and Possible FAQs

+## Why are you only publishing 4 weeks' worth of graphs?

+I set this up in early February, and then COVID-19 happened, and I basically forgot about it; however my server *does* retain slightly more than 4 weeks worth of logs.
+I will try to do better in future.

+## Why are you not annotating the DoH providers?

+To do so would not seem relevant; after some advanced technical experimentation with DoH and [EOTK](https://github.com/alecmuffett/eotk) I simply picked three ordinary DoH providers and set them up as resolvers in DNSCrypt-Proxy.

+Since the whole point of using Tor is to divorce the server from the client, I believe that - especially given the automatic load-balancing of DNSCrypt-Proxy - so long as the results appear consistent it doesn't really matter who won the race to give the first response; so why risk being seen to pick favourites?